AgustinRoca/Bioinformatica-TP/README.md

 source openVenv.sh
 ```

+### Run all exercises together
+With `make` you can run all 5 exercises one after the other linking inputs and outputs as the exercises intended.
+- `make all` to run all exercises, downloading PROSITE and local BLAST updating Swissprot.
+- `make all remote` to run all exercises, downloading PROSITE and using remote BLAST
+- `make all no_update` to run all exercises, using local BLAST
+- `make all remote no_update` to run all exercises, using remote BLAST

 ### Help
 Every single of the following exercises have a `-h` option that prints a help tooltip